austencollins/cloudevents-demo/README.md

 * Make sure your FaaS function has a public HTTP endpoint accessible via a POST method.
 * Give austen@serverless.com your endpoint.
 * On image upload, we'll route the event to your FaaS function.
+The event will be in the request body.
-* The image is publicly accessible in an S3 bucket and you can grab it at the URL below.
+* The uploaded image is publicly accessible in an AWS S3 bucket and you can grab/process it at the URL below.
 * Your function should do something interesting with the image and publish the results to Twitter.

 ### AWS S3 CloudEvent